hanabi/hanabi.github.io/README.md

 * Furthermore, the player being "screamed at" is not allowed to discard on this turn.
 They must make some clue.
 Clues in this situation are treated the same as a *Double Discard Situation* (see *Avoiding Double Discards* below).
 * Players are only allowed to *Scream Discard* for cards that are playable or critical.
 (You are not allowed to Scream Discard for a card that is one away from being playable.)
+* There are two exceptions to the *Scream Discards* convention:
+  * It is not a *Scream Discard* if the next player HAS to generate a clue for a separate reason.
+This is called a *Generation Discard*; see below.
-* *Scream Discards* do NOT apply when a player has a "blind" card to play in their hand AND the blind card could exist in your hand.
-This is a special exception that you have to remember.
+  * It is not a *Scream Discard* when the card that the player did not play was a "blind" card AND they could see the blind card in your hand.
 When this happens, you will usually want to blind play your *Finesse Position* card, since this sequence of events indicates either an *Ambiguous Finesse* or a *Pass Bluff*.

+### The Generation Discard

+* Usually, if someone has a known playable card and they discard instead of playing that card, this would indicate a *Scream Discard Chop Move*.
+* However, if playing the card (player 1) would cause the next player to discard (player 2) and the next player after that (player 3) to have a critical and/or playable card "ride" on chop, it is a very bad situation.
+Thus, the discard is JUST for the purposes of generating a clue so that player 2 can clue player 3.
+* The *Generation Discard* is ONLY to be used as a last resort.
+If player 3 has something else to do (like play a card or give some obvious clue), then it is NOT a *Generation Discard*, and is instead to be interpretted as a *Scream Discard Chop Move*.

 ### Tempo Clues (Re-cluing a Card)